drudewerk/drudewerk.github.io/index.markdown

 If you have any questions, run into issues, or need assistance with the add-on, contact [Support](/support)

 ## Legal

 Here you can learn about our [Privacy Policy](/privacy) and [Terms of Service](/tos).

+Google Sheets™ is a trademark of Google LLC.